5 Unexpected Nutrients To Optimize Your Immune System

 Of zinc’s many functions from reproduction, growth, and metabolism, immunity is also on the list.
 Research shows zinc balances the immune system by slowing the progression of the immune-response and reducing inflammation.
 Zinc decreases when the body is under stress, so fueling up of zinc-rich foods becomes crucial.
 Food sources of zinc are beans, chickpeas, yogurt, poultry, eggs, milk, and whole grains.
 We can find main sources of zinc in meat, poultry, and fish.
 Although these two nutrients come from similar food sources, it’s good to know that Vitamin D increases the absorption of zinc.

 Our gut health plays a major role in our immune system, as about 80% of our immune cells live here!
 Our gut microbiome helps prevent against pathogens and regulate our immune system, amongst many other functions.
 Probiotic also known as the “good bacteria” are found in fermented foods like kefir, sauerkraut, cottage cheese, yogurt, or kimchi, which can help promote gut health.
+If experiencing gut problems, try the functional medicine sibo by Functional Medicine Associates.
 A probiotic supplement is discouraged as there are over 300 billions strains.
 Natasha Haskey, a research dietitian states “If you take a probiotic that acts on the wrong type of cell and suppresses the immune system, it can do more harm than good.”
 Furthermore, the health benefits of consuming probiotics only occur when they are alive and can diminish during their shelf-life.

 Did you know magnesium is involved with over 300 biochemical reactions in our body?
 Which is why it can help support our immune system.
 According to the Orthomolecular medicine news service, 70-80% of people in the USA are magnesium deficient!
 The recommended daily amount of magnesium for adults are 420 mg/day for men and 350 mg/day for women.
 Food sources of magnesium are beans, legumes, nuts, seeds, and whole grains,